Henry White (photographer): Photography

 It is White's skill as an amateur photographer during the 1850s and 1860s, rather than as a lawyer, which is responsible for his reputation.
 He produced picturesque English landscapes, mainly taken in Surrey and North Wales, which helped to establish the aesthetic standard for 19th-century British landscape photography.
 Common subjects were cottages, mills, and fields, as well as closeup views of foliage and other images of nature.

 He joined the Photographic Society of London in 1855, serving as its treasurer between 1866 and 1872 and contributed photographs to their albums in 1855 and 1857.
 He also belonged to the Photographic Society of Great Britain.

 He was prolific exhibitor, showing at least 237 photographs in the eight years from 1855 and meeting with considerable praise; he won the highest medal at the 1855 Exposition Universelle in Paris and his landscape photographs and won a gold medal at the International Exhibition in Brussels in 1856.
 That same year, White published a series of views of London.
 He also exhibited at the Manchester Art Treasures Exhibition (1857) and the International Exhibition (1862).

-A charming example of his best known style is an intimate, lyrical landscape taken in 1856 in northern Wales.
+An example of his best known style is an intimate, lyrical landscape taken in 1856 in northern Wales.
 The family in the photograph is almost certainly his own, and he has carefully balanced his desire to faithfully record elaborate details with broad atmospheric effects.
 As with many of his images, this print registers a city-dweller's delight in finding himself in natural surroundings.